-- 10.1 Each facility shall have an organized governing body or other legal authority, responsible for: - a) the management and control of the operation and maintenance of the facility; and - b) the conformity of the facility with all federal, state and local rules and regulations relating to fire, safety, sanitation, communicable and reportable diseases, and other relevant health and safety requirements and with all rules and regulations herein. - c) the administration of a policy of non-discrimination in the provision of services to residents and the employment of persons without regard to race, color, creed, national origin, gender, religion, sexual orientation, age, handicapping condition or degree of handicap, in accordance with Title VI of the Civil Rights Act of 1964; U.S. Executive Order #11246 entitled "Equal Employment Opportunity", U.S. Department of Labor regulations; Title V of the Rehabilitation Act of 1973, as amended; the Rhode Island Fair Employment Practices Act, Rhode Island General Laws Chapter 28-5-1 et seq.; the Americans with Disabilities Act; and any other federal or state laws relating to discriminatory practices. - The governing body or other legal authority shall provide facilities, personnel and other resources necessary to meet resident and program needs. - 10.3 The governing body or other legal authority shall designate a licensed administrator in accordance with reference 8 and shall establish by-laws or policies to govern the organization of the facility, to establish authority and responsibility and to identify program goals. - 10.4 The governing body or other legal authority shall adopt a written policy statement relating to conflict of interest on the part of members of the governing body receiving financial gain from ownership, medical staff and employees who may influence corporate decisions. - 10.5 The governing body or other legal authority, through the administrator, shall be responsible for the procurement of a sufficient number of trained, experienced and competent personnel to provide appropriate care and supervision for all residents and to ensure that their personal needs are met.
+- 10.1 Each facility shall have an organized governing body or other legal authority, responsible for: - a) the management and fiduciary control of the operation and maintenance of the facility; and - b) the conformity of the facility with all federal, state and local rules and regulations relating to fire, safety, sanitation, communicable and reportable diseases, resident quality of care and quality of life, and other relevant health and safety requirements and with all rules and regulations herein. - c) the administration of a policy of non-discrimination in the provision of services to residents and the employment of persons without regard to race, color, creed, national origin, gender, religion, sexual orientation, age, handicapping condition or degree of handicap, in accordance with Title VI of the Civil Rights Act of 1964; U.S. Executive Order #11246 entitled "Equal Employment Opportunity", U.S. Department of Labor regulations; Title V of the Rehabilitation Act of 1973, as amended; the Rhode Island Fair Employment Practices Act, Rhode Island General Laws Chapter 28-5-1 et seq.; the Americans with Disabilities Act; and any other federal or state laws relating to discriminatory practices. - 10.2 The governing body or other legal authority shall provide facilities, personnel and other resources necessary to meet resident and program needs and also: - a) describe the structure of the facility's governing body, including functional and staff organizational charts; - b) provide names and affiliations of members of the facility's governing body; - c) provide a copy of the organization's charter, constitution and/or by-laws. - 10.3 The governing body or other legal authority shall designate a licensed administrator in accordance with reference 8 and shall establish by-laws or policies to govern the organization of the facility, to establish authority and responsibility, to identify program goals, and to provide for an annual evaluation of administrator performance. - 10.4 The governing body or other legal authority shall adopt a written policy statement relating to conflict of interest on the part of members of the governing body receiving financial gain from ownership, medical staff and employees who may influence corporate decisions. - 10.5 The governing body or other legal authority, through the administrator, shall be responsible for the procurement of a sufficient number of trained, experienced and competent personnel to provide appropriate care and supervision for all residents and to ensure that their personal needs are met.